 Welcome readers, writers, friends.
 My novels and short stories explore the complexity of relationships, and how the environments we live in shape us.
 They also reflect my interests in history, art, literature and philosophy.

 My debut novel The Worry Bottles was shortlisted for the 2017 Impress Prize for New Writers.
-Find out more in this interview by book & brew.
+Find out more in this interview which first appeared in book&brew.
 Or sign up to my readers’ mailing list if you would like to be informed when The Worry Bottles is published.

 Read on for an extract from Sapling, the short story I wrote for the Portsmouth News, or find out more about me here.